SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-custom-action.md

 - Find the related application: _/Root/Sites/Default_Site/NewsDemo/(apps)/Article/Edit_
 - Make sure that it is in the `ListItem` scenario: the Scenario property of the application should contain the ListItem name (this is necessary only to make sure that the action will show up in this particular action menu).
-- Set the **Action type name** property of the application to the prevously created `ArticleEditAction` class name.
+- Set the **Action type name** property of the application to the previously created `ArticleEditAction` class name.
 This way when the system loads the Edit application, it will know what action class is connected to it.

 Now check the http://localhost/NewsDemo.
 The _Manage Content_ action menus will contain the Edit action but it will be disabled because of our initialization logic.